-Tapas Food – Garden Parties & Texas BBQ, even beer garden parties are Texas’ most popular outdoor backyard events.
+Tapas Food – Garden Parties & Texas BBQ, and even beer garden parties are Texas’ most popular outdoor backyard events.
+You cannot go wrong with Texas foods or its people.
 For some areas of Texas, you will have most of the year for outdoor entertaining as a lot of Texas has milder winters.
 It does get hot in the summer though so plan accordingly when creating your next outdoor get-together.
 (For colder areas set up your outdoor fire pit to keep the chill off.)

 In fact, the number of 100+ degree days has more than doubled in the last fifty years in the state of Texas.
 Check your hourly forecast to try and determine when the evening will begin to cool down for your get-together.
 And of course, we do have inclement weather so utilizing your 7-to-10-day weather forecast would be helpful.

 However, as we know the weather is subject to change at any time so always have an alternate plan for your get-together.
 If you are spending time in the sun, then make sure you have adequate shade for your family and guests.
 Also, certain weather conditions are conducive to insects so be sure to take measures to make your space insect free.